If you get a lot of cavities, what kind of fluoride toothpaste should you use?

-If you have a history of getting a lot of cavities, you’ll want to make sure that the toothpaste you use is the best kind possible for preventing tooth decay.
+If you have a history of getting cavities, you’ll want to make sure that the kind of toothpaste you use is the most effective possible in preventing tooth decay.
 And generally speaking, that means you’ll need to start using a fluoridated dentifrice (toothpaste).

-Fluoride was the first type of therapeutic (active) ingredient to be included in the formulation of toothpastes.
-And over the last 60+ years of clinical research, studies have thoroughly documented its effectiveness in helping to prevent tooth decay and lowering decay rates (Marinho 2003).
+Fluoride was the first type of therapeutic (active) ingredient to be included in the formulation of toothpaste.
+And over the last 60+ years of clinical research, studies have thoroughly documented its effectiveness in helping to prevent cavities and lowering decay rates.

-World-wide there a number of different types of fluoride compounds that are used in toothpaste formulations as effective agents in preventing tooth decay.
-In the EU, there are around 20).
-But in the USA only three are allowed, and they cannot be used in combination.
+There are several different types of fluoride compounds that can be included in toothpaste formulations as effective agents in preventing tooth decay.
+In the EU, there are around 20 used.
+But in the USA, only three are allowed and they cannot be used in combination.
 They are:

 - Stannous Fluoride (tin difluoride, SnF2) – This was the first fluoride compound added to the formulation of a commercial toothpaste as an anticavity agent (1956).